mathewbwilliamson/superhero-app/README.md

 - I tried to make the overall design with a comics theme.
 This is the first thing I've ever created that uses comic-sans non-ironically.
 And yet, I still added a small skew to the text in order to make it a little bit better.
 - I kept the width to be 75ch as that is a good width for readability.
 - I built the Tabs component from scratch.
 It is fairly reusable.
+- The data is not hardcoded, I load it using a custom hook to fetch the data.
 - There is one custom hook in order to fetch the data.
 It is reusable and it includes support for tracking loading and errors, along with the data itself.
 - The architecture/folder structure is one that I've used for a while, and it makes sense.
 It has the following structure: